Zhenye-Na/blog/_posts/2022-04-23-java-development-tools-part-1.md

 #### `@BeforeEach` and `@AfterEach`

-These two annotations help if the test cases will share a common object, the methods under these annotations will be invoked everytime before/after each test
+These two annotations help if the test cases will share a common object, the methods under these annotations will be invoked every time before/after each test

 ```java
 public final class exampleTest {